 A Brief History Into Free Education In America

 The American Founding Fathers were the first to advocate for publicly supported education.
-John Adams stated in a 1785 letter that “the whole people must take upon themselves the responsibility of the education of the whole people and must be willing to bear the expense of it.”
+In a 1785 letter, John Adams stated that “the whole people must take upon themselves the responsibility of the education of the whole people and must be willing to bear the expense of it.”

 The history of free education in America reflects a continuous effort to provide accessible and affordable education to all citizens.
 While challenges and debates surrounding funding and equity persist, the commitment to ensuring educational opportunities for all remains a fundamental principle of the American education system.